 Désirée’s childhood education was the typical type given to daughters of the upper classes in pre-revolutionary France as she was sent to a convent.
 However, her education at the convent did not last long because once the French Revolution began, all convents were closed.
 She returned home at age eleven and was thereafter home-schooled in a manner described as shallow.

 Désirée was the youngest child and as an adult described as “a kind-hearted, amiable woman, with a few eccentricities of character and conduct.”
 Physically she was beautiful, fair skinned with dark eyes and a “wild-rose face.”
 She was also said to be much more beautiful and attractive than her older sister Julie.
-One description of the two sisters from a magazine in the nineteenth century states:
+One description of the two sisters from a the nineteenth century American Magazine states:

 “Julie, the elder, a sweet, amiable girl, was plain in person and retiring in manner; but Désirée had eyes as dark as the Mediterranean in a storm, a face like a May rose and a temperament full of the dreamy romance and slumberous fire of the South.”